 With any of these options, you may need to let the rice sit for 10 to 15 minutes to complete the cooking process (or you’ll end up with crunchy rice).

-Cooking rice in a pot on your stovetop is surprisingly simple, and not so different from using a rice cooker.
-(Pure ceramic cookware is perfect for this).
+Try cooking rice in a pot on your stovetop (Xtrema have pure ceramic pots suited to this).
+It’s surprisingly simple, and not so different from using a rice cooker.
 Unlike when you’re using a rice cooker, on the stovetop, you have complete control over the temperature.

 - Not putting enough water in

 - Not turning the heat down enough during the simmer phase